Arizona

 Early Voting Ends: The Friday before Election Day

-In-person early voting begins 27 days before the election and ends the Friday before the election.
 You may vote early in person at the County Recorder's office or on-site voting locations designated by the county recorder.
+Early in-person voting starts 27 days before and runs until the Friday before Election Day.

 Election Dates